Sjj1024/PakePlus/docs/question/build.md

 The most common causes for this error are:

-1. Manually forked the PackPlus repository without unchecking "Copy the main branch only".
+1. Manually forked the PakePlus repository without unchecking "Copy the main branch only".
-2. This project automatically forks a template repository named PackPlus - do not delete this repository or GitHub compilation will fail.
+2. This project automatically forks a template repository named PakePlus - do not delete this repository or GitHub compilation will fail.
-3. Do not delete or modify all contents in the PackPlus repository, as this may also cause the error.
+3. Do not delete or modify all contents in the PakePlus repository, as this may also cause the error.
-4. This error may occur after upgrading PackPlus versions.
+4. This error may occur after upgrading PakePlus versions.

 # Solutions

-1. The quickest solution is to delete your PackPlus repository, then reopen PackPlus and re-enter your Token to restart the process (this will delete your previously created projects).
+1. The quickest solution is to delete your PakePlus repository, then reopen PakePlus and re-enter your Token to restart the process (this will delete your previously created projects).

-Steps to delete your PackPlus repository:
+Steps to delete your PakePlus repository:

-- Open your PackPlus repository
+-   Open your PakePlus repository
 -   Click Settings and scroll to the bottom
 -   Click "Delete this repository"
 -   Click "I want to delete this repository"
 -   Click "I have read and understand these effects"
-- Enter your full PackPlus repository name
+-   Enter your full PakePlus repository name
 -   Click "Delete this repository"

 2. If the issue persists, contact me on WeChat: lanxingme, or join our support group to ask other users for help.